-- Cystoscopy, which uses a small instrument with a video camera inside your bladder to check for signs of cancer.
+- Cystoscopy.
+Uses a small instrument with a video camera inside your bladder to check for signs of cancer.

-- Proctoscopy, which uses a small instrument with a video camera inside your rectum to check for signs of cancer.
+- Proctoscopy.
+Uses a small instrument with a video camera inside your rectum to check for signs of cancer.

-- A CT (computed tomography) scan, which converts data from different angles of X-ray images of your body into pictures on a monitor.
+- A CT (computed tomography) scan.
+Converts data from different angles of X-ray images of your body into pictures on a monitor.

-- An MRI (magnetic resonance imaging) test, which uses powerful magnetic fields to create a 3D picture of your lower abdomen and pelvis to detect tumors.
+- An MRI (magnetic resonance imaging) test.
+Uses powerful magnetic fields to create a 3D picture of your lower abdomen and pelvis to detect tumors.

-- A PET (positron emission tomography) scan, which uses a small amount of radionuclide glucose (sugar) injected into a vein.
+- A PET (positron emission tomography) scan.
+Uses a small amount of radionuclide glucose (sugar) injected into a vein.
 The PET scanner rotates around your body and makes a picture of where glucose is being used in your body.
 Malignant tumor cells show up brighter than normal cells.